ansfaiz/Ticket_Booking_Project/Readme.md

 Contributions are welcome!
 Feel free to fork this repo and submit pull requests.

 ## 📜 License
-This project is licensed under the MIT License – see the .LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).

+© 2025 MD FAIYAZ ANSARI